-What separates ceylon tea from other teas is its location of origin, its manufacturing process, and its high levels of antioxidants.
-Ceylon tea benefits the heart has anticancer effects, and also benefit the gut and kidney while helping with weight loss.
+What separates Ceylon tea from other teas is its location of origin, its manufacturing process, and its high levels of antioxidants.
+Ceylon tea could have a variety of health benefits for the heart, gut, and kidneys.
 Keep reading to learn more about its health benefits and possible side effects.

 What Is Ceylon Tea?

 The amount of antioxidants in the tea depends on the process before tea drying, the geographical location, soil, and climate the tea is grown in.
 The type of plant, growth, season, and degree of maturity also influences its antioxidant components.
-Because of that, some people claim that ceylon tea is the best tea in the world [R].
+Because of that, some people claim that Ceylon tea is the best tea in the world .

 Ceylon black tea leaves are processed (fermented), and it is the most famous tea type.
 The black tea has more caffeine than other types.
-Ceylon green tea is made from unfermented tea leaves and has high antioxidant content [R, R].
+Ceylon green tea is made from unfermented tea leaves and has high antioxidant content [2, 3].

-White ceylon tea leaves are dried in the sun and are the least processed.
-Because of this, it has the most antioxidants out of the 3 types.
-Ceylon white tea contains high levels of GABA, which influences many processes in humans [R].
+White Ceylon tea leaves are dried in the sun and are the least processed.
+Because of this, white tea has more antioxidants than green and black.
+Ceylon white tea also contains high levels of GABA, which influences many processes in humans .

-Polyphenols are the main active compound in the tea; they act as antioxidants.
-The major polyphenols in tea are [R]:
+Plant polyphenols are the main active compounds in the tea; they act as antioxidants.
+The major polyphenols in tea are :